dinhnhat0401/aorumbayev/README.md

 - 📝 I occasionally write articles on [https://medium.com/@a_orumbayev](https://medium.com/@a_orumbayev)

-- 💬 Ask me about **microservices, iOS development, semantic web or software systems design, algorand development**
+- 💬 Ask me about **microservices & cloud, iOS development, semantic web, software systems design or algorand development**

 - 📫 How to reach me **aorumbayev at pm . me**